 Many times, the behavior on the road will not make much sense or follow any pattern.
 It may take a day, or two, or maybe a week for a more cautious driver to get used to the Sicilian driving style.
 Take your time, be calm and patient, and observe the organized chaos.
 Soon you will be driving like a local.

 Keeping a safe distance while driving in Sicily only happens if you are a single driver on the road.
 Sicilians, as common in Italy, like to get close and personal.
 Motorcycles brushing the side mirrors of your car is nothing to get surprised about.
-Also, tailgating and overtaking as close as a few inches is very common and nobody sweats about it except for the terrified visitors like myself.
+Also, tailgating and overtaking as close as a few inches is very common and nobody sweats about it except for the terrified visitors like us.

 If you drive too slowly (just at the speed limit), soon you will have another car attached to your car’s back.
 And sometimes it really feels like local drivers are constantly breaking into your personal driving space and breathing up your neck.